fed/stato/README.md

 }
 ```

-## Using Baconify with other View Libraries
+## Using stato with other view libraries

-Baconify is actually view-layer agnostic, so it can easily be used with any other UI library such as [Vue.js](https://vuejs.org/).
+stato is actually view-layer agnostic, so it can easily be used with any other UI library such as [Preact](https://preactjs.com/) or [Vue.js](https://vuejs.org/).

 ## Development Tasks